Goodman & Nekvasil P.A., May Recover Investor Losses | John Allen Brown (John Brown), Financial Advisor Barred from Securities Industry

-From 2010 until John Brown’s discharge in 2015, John Brown worked for LPL Financial LLC.
-According to FINRA records, John Brown was discharged on May 21, 2015.
-LPL Financial LLC reported to FINRA that John Brown was fired for borrowing money from a client in violation of firm policy.
+From 2010 until John Brown’s discharge in 2015, John Brown was licensed with LPL Financial LLC.
+According to FINRA’s records, John Brown was discharged from LPL Financial LLC on May 21, 2015.
+LPL Financial LLC reported to FINRA that John Brown was discharged for borrowing money from a client in violation of Firm policy.

-Subsequent to John Brown’s firing, FINRA brought a disciplinary action against John Brown in 2015.
-FINRA reports that John Brown consented to a bar from the securities industry.
-John Brown consented to the entry of findings that John Brown failed to cooperate with a FINRA investigation by announcing John Brown’s intention not to appear for testimony scheduled by FINRA, in connection with an investigation involving allegations that John Brown borrowed funds, $220,000, from a customer pursuant to a loan that John Brown failed to disclose to John Brown’s member firm.
+Subsequent to John Brown’s firing by Ameriprise Financial Services, Inc. FINRA investigated John Brown and brought a disciplinary action against John Brown.
+John Brown was barred from the securities and investment banking industry on July 1, 2015.
+FINRA reports that John Brown consented to the sanction and to the entry of findings that John Brown failed to cooperate with a FINRA investigation by accounting John Brown’s intention not to appear for testimony scheduled by FINRA, in connection with an investigation involving allegations that John Brown borrowed funds, $220,000, from a customer pursuant to a loan that John Brown failed to disclose to John Brown’s member firm.

 If you lost any money on investments with John Brown, you may be able to recover your losses from LPL Financial LLC.
 This is because LPL Financial LLC had a duty to supervise John Brown.